 I first heard about the tour of Mont Blanc through a couple of friends that had taken part in the Ultra Trail Mont Blanc (UTMB) a crazy race that sees hardy individuals complete the 170km route through 3 countries dipping down into several valleys and raising up many cols to total 10,000m of climbing in one go.
 Having not really spent that much time on my two feet in the mountains and the fact that you need to gain sought after qualification points and be successful in a ballot before even gaining your place on the start line completing the UTMB is currently out of my reach (for now).

 After a bit more digging I found that the Tour of Mont Blanc (TMB) is a well signposted trail that circulates Mont Blanc and pretty much covers the same route as the UTMB.
-Every year from mid June to September 10,000 hardy walkers take on the 10-11 day trek around the ever-present Mont Blanc.
-My research involved buying a copy of Kev Reynolds TMB Guide and deciding that I was going to complete the route in about 4 days.
-I did a bit of research into how to break the route up and this was what was suggested:
+Every year from mid June to September 10,000 hardy walkers take on the 10-11 day trek around the ever-present Mont Blanc I decided to do it in 4 days!
+I would run a marathon a day for 4 days and I was excited to see if I could do it!

-Day 1 – Les Houches to Les Contamines
+Day 1 – Les Houches to Refuge des Mottets

 Day 2 – Refuge des Mottets to Refuge Elena